This is a complete guide discussing the 30 things I wish I’d known before starting my photography business.

 I would recommend determining what style of photography you love the most, then focusing on that style in the beginning until you are very comfortable with it and have established a bit of a brand with that style.

-If there is another style you want to try out such as food photography, then I’d suggest trying it out after establishing your first style.
+If there is another style you want to try out such as food photography (check out best cameras for food photography), then I’d suggest trying it out after establishing your first style.